Mario Pouliot: Rouyn-Noranda Huskies

 The Huskies and Pouliot qualified to play at the 2019 Memorial Cup.
 His team lost its first game to the Guelph Storm by a 5–2 score, then won its next two round-robin games 6–3 over the Prince Albert Raiders, and 4–3 over the Halifax Mooseheads who were hosting the event.
 Pouliot led his team to a 6–4 victory in the semifinals over the Guelph Storm, and won the championship game by a 4–2 score over Halifax.
 The victory was the first Memorial Cup title won by the Rouyn-Noranda Huskies, and after the game Pouliot said "all of our players grew up together and for me it's an amazing group.
 To win the President['s] Cup, to win the Memorial Cup you need a special group and they've done special things".
 As of 2019, Pouliot became the only head coach to win consecutive Memorial Cup championships with different teams, and joined Don Hay and Bryan Maxwell as the only head coaches to win the Memorial Cup with more than one team.

 Pouliot led the Huskies to 29 wins in 63 games during the 2019–20 QMJHL season, and a second-place finish in the west division.
 The final five games of the regular season and the QMJHL playoffs were cancelled due to the COVID-19 pandemic in Canada.

 During the 2020–21 QMJHL season, Pouliot had a heart attack on March 17, 2021.
 On the next day, he took an indefinite leave of absence from the Huskies.
 At the time he went on leave, he had led the Huskies to 15 wins and 34 points in the first 34 games of the schedule.
+He did not return for the playoffs, and retired his positions for health reasons on May 25, 2021.
+In three seasons with the Huskies, he led the team to 113 victories combined in the regular seasons and playoffs.

 In April 2021, Pouliot was the subject of an investigation by the QMJHL for "inappropriate behavior" with colleagues.
 According to Radio-Canada, he had a history of difficult relationships when his actions were perceived as "intimidation" and "bullying", that resolutions were handled internally by his team.
 Huskies' team owner Jacques Blais defended Pouliot, whom he described as "a great coach" and "an intense man"; and that "this commitment and attention to detail have enabled him to reach the highest peaks in Canadian junior hockey".
-Pouliot did not return for the playoffs, and retired his positions due to health reasons on May 25, 2021.
-In three seasons with the Huskies, he led the team to 113 victories combined in the regular seasons and playoffs.
+As of 2023, no criminal charges were filed against him.
+In 2025, Le Soleil reported he departed the team after an investigation for "alleged inappropriate comments".